-Opinion on matters prescribed by the Companies Act 2014
+Opinion on other matters prescribed by the Companies Act 2014

-Based solely on the work undertaken in the course of the audit, I report that in my opinion
+Based on the work undertaken in the course of the audit, I report that in my opinion

-- the information given in the directors' report is consistent with the financial statements, and - the directors' report has been prepared in accordance with the Companies Act 2014.
+- · the information given in the directors' report is consistent with the financial statements, and - the directors' report has been prepared in accordance with applicable legal requirements.

-I have obtained all the information and explanations that I consider necessary for the purposes of my audit.
+I have obtained all the information and explanations that, to the best of my knowledge and belief, are necessary for the purposes of my audit.